codeforamerica/ohana-api/README.md

 To see the actual tests, browse through the [spec](https://github.com/codeforamerica/ohana-api/tree/master/spec) directory.

 ### Drop the database
 If you ever want to start from scratch, run `script/drop`, then `script/bootstrap` to set everything up again.
+Do this on your local machine only, not in production!

 ## Contributing